Updated on February 19, 2021

-The Narrows hike is for sure one of the best hikes in Zion National Park, and one of the best hikes in Utah.
-It is an essence of a slot canyon hikes.
+The Narrows Zion Hiking Guide will help you prepare for one of the best hikes in Zion National Park and one of Utah’s best hikes.
+Moreover, it is an essence of a slot canyon hikes.
 For miles, you are in the cold water of the Virgin River, surrounded by steep rock walls.
 The walls are reddish and goldish.
 Sometimes the water reaches above the thighs.
 The water current is strong, and you are fighting with the element.
 It’s a challenging and unique trek, and it makes for a very memorable experience.
 Specialized water hiking shoes, dry gear, and walking poles are essential for this trip.
 It’s one of our favorite hikes.
 So in this article, we share our experiences to help you prepare for this amazing adventure.
 We give you detailed The Narrows Zion Hiking Guide.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 The Narrows hike is no ordinary trip.
 It is a dream outdoor adventure.
 Even if you climb mountains and you have hiking experience, this is an entirely different kind of experience.
 You hike in the water.
 It is a challenge of walking in a river for many miles.
 You test your limits.
 The Narrows hike requires special gear equipment and risk management skills.
 You are checking the weather, water level, water flow rates, flash flood potential, and permits.
 There is no actual trail.
 So below you will find all the detailed information.
 We hope that thanks to those advice and hints you will have a beautiful and unforgettable adventure but also a safe hike.
 You can read descriptions of our other favorite hiking trails in Zion in this article.